neha263/learn-go/06_gorm/readme.md

 # GORM

-This is sample code to start with gorm implementation with mysql database.It includes :
+This is sample code to start with gorm implementation with mysql database.
+It includes :

 - Initial db connection setup
 - DB struct mapping of entities